misakimichy/doctor-lookup/README.md

 ## Description
 Build a Doctor Lookup Application with API call

-Create a website for a Doctor Lookup that users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in your city who can treat their medical issue.
+Create a website for a Doctor Lookup that users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in Seattle WA who can treat their medical issue.

-To provide the data I need for this application, Epicodus has partnered with one of the leading providers of medical data - [the BetterDoctor API](https://developer.betterdoctor.com/).
-I used the BetterDoctor API to retrieve this information.
+To provide the data I used one of the leading providers of medical API data - [the BetterDoctor API](https://developer.betterdoctor.com/).
 This is a live API by a Series A funded startup currently under active development, and used by industry heavy-hitters such as HealthNet to provide accurate medical data.

-## Website should have:
+## Application should have:

 - A user should be able to enter a medical issue to receive a list of doctors in the Seattle area that fit the search query.